nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 20 + 10 * 11; // 130
 ```

 Symbols like (`+`, `-`, `*`) used above are called Operators.
 Putting the operator between two values will return a new value.
-Like in above example using the `+` operator on numbers 24 and 21 returns 45.
+Like in above example, using the `+` operator on numbers 24 and 21 returns 45.

 ---

 #### BigInt

-Used to represent any number bigger than the upper limit (9007199254740991) or smaller than lower limit (-9007199254740991).
-For BigInt you need to add `n` at the end of the value.
+BigInt is used to represent any number bigger than the upper limit (9007199254740991) or smaller than the lower limit (-9007199254740991).
+For BigInt, you need to add `n` at the end of the value.
 This is rarely needed.

 ```js
 const bigInt = 1234567890123456789012345678901234567890n;